Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Understanding Differential Factors in Adoption

-On average, these farmers have attended the screening of fewer videos than other farmers who have adopted at least one video, with their statewise means ($\mu_{AR=0} < \mu_{AR>0}$) -- Bihar (3.81 < 9.98), Andhra Pradesh (2.67 < 5.36), Odisha (10.22 < 12.17), Madhya Pradesh (5.23 < 14.71) and Karnataka (4.1 < 9.73).
+We plot the CDF of adoption rate for farmers across the five states (see Figure~\ref{fig:5}).
+We observe that a significant percentage of the farmers have not adopted any videos - Karnataka (74\%), Odisha (49\%), Madhya Pradesh (49\%), Bihar (48\%), and Andhra Pradesh (34\%).
+The number of videos attended by these farmers is also very highly significantly lower than farmers who have adopted at least one video.
 We speculate their reasons to be attributed to their socio-economic status, lack of resources or them adopting sub-practices that do not fulfil the surveyor’s criteria for adoption.
-However, we plan to conduct an ethnographic investigation in the future to better understand these reasons since our data doesn’t account for their lived experiences.
-For the scope of our analysis, we only consider the farmers with at least one adoption (AR > 0).
+However, we plan to conduct an ethnographic investigation in the future to better understand these reasons since our data does not account for their lived experiences.
+For the scope of our analysis, we only consider the farmers with at least one adoption i.e., $AR > 0$.